bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/migration-guide.md

 ## BAvatar

-Routing and Icon support have been deprecated.

-Icons support can be implemented using the default slot including either [unplug icons](/docs/icons) or by embedding an svg.
+Icon support has been deprecated.
+Icons support can be implemented using the default slot including either [unplug icons](/docs/icons) or by embedding an `.svg`.

 <HighlightCard>
   <BAvatar>